AqwamCreates/DataPredict/docs/API/Models/ReinforcingNeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - ReinforcingNeuralNetwork

-NeuralNetwork is a supervised machine learning model that predicts any positive numbers of discrete values.
+ReinforcingNeuralNetwork is a model inherited from NeuralNetwork with extra functionalities added.
+It predicts any positive numbers of discrete values.

 ## Stored Model Parameters